Enhancing Brain Source Reconstruction by Initializing 3D Neural Networks with Physical Inverse Solutions: Method

 One can interpret the pseudo-inverse solution as a non-learnable physics-informed input layer that precedes the deep neural network.
-This way, the pseudo-inverse can be adapted to account for different subjects at inference time.
+This way, the pseudo-inverse can be adapted to account for different subjects at inference time, when a subject specific forward model is available.
 By mapping the measurements into the source space, the input dimensionality does not depend on the sensing system and the same architecture can be used, enabling transfer learning.

 Our framework is general in the sense that it works with different pseudo-inverse solutions as a starting point.
 While we propose the use of eLORETA, we also compared it with various pseudo-inverse solutions including MNE, sLORETA, dSPM, beamformer from the MNE package \cite{GramfortEtAl2014}, as well as the Moore-Penrose inverse, identifying $\ell_2$-norm based methods, particularly eLORETA, performing best.
 The superiority of eLORETA might be due to its zero-localization error for single sources by compensating in the computation of the pseudo-inverse matrix $\pA$ for depth and noise.
 We used a python implementation based on the MEG \& EEG - Toolbox of Hamburg\footnote{(METH, Version: April 15, 2019) \url{https://www.uke.de/dateien/institute/neurophysiologie-und-pathophysiologie/downloads/meth_2019_04.zip}} with 0.05 regularization strength to compute the eLORETA pseudo inverse.